 Engagement photos are great for more than just announcing your upcoming nuptials (and getting some high-quality snaps of you and your SO).
 An engagement photo shoot is a great way to get to know your photographer and get comfortable in front of the camera ahead of your wedding.

 Many wedding photographers include an engagement photo shoot as part of their wedding photography packages—but not all.
 Before you commit to a photographer, ask if an engagement session is included.
 If it’s not included—and it’s something you want to do—it’s important to factor the additional cost into the overall price before making a decision.
-Engagement shoots can cost anywhere from $200 to $600 (and up) on their own.

 Every wedding photographer has their own style—and you want to make sure that style aligns with your own (and aligns with your budget!).
 Some of the most popular wedding photography styles include: